clasp-developers/cvm/FASL.md

 * New instructions `protect` and `cleanup` for implementing `cl:unwind-protect`.
 * Redundant indexing in FASLs is eliminated, reducing complexity and saving space.
 * Character encoding in FASLs changed from UTF-32 to UTF-8.
+* Docstrings are changed from a mandatory field for FASL functions to an optional standard attribute: "docstring".

 ## 0.12